-Expedition 55 Flight Engineers Drew Feustel and Ricky Arnold stepped outside of the International Space Station for the first of two EVAs this month, with the primary objectives of upgrading cooling system hardware and installing new and updated communications equipment for future dockings of commercial crew spacecraft.
+Expedition 55 Flight Engineers Drew Feustel and Ricky Arnold stepped outside of the International Space Station for the second of two related EVAs, completing the primary objectives of upgrading cooling system hardware and installing new and updated communications equipment for future dockings of commercial crew spacecraft.
 The first spacewalk (EVA-50) was completed last month ahead of the second on June 14, both of which were incident free and fully successful.

-These spacewalks are the eighth and ninth of Feustel’s career, and the fourth and fifth of Arnold’s, for what is the 210th and 211th spacewalks in support of station assembly, maintenance and upgrades.
+These two spacewalks were the eighth and ninth of Feustel’s career, and the fourth and fifth of Arnold’s, for what was the 210th and 211th spacewalks in support of station assembly, maintenance and upgrades.

 The major task of EVA-50 was the relocation of two Pump Flow Control Subassembly (PFCS) units.
 A PFCS is a component of the Photo Voltaic Thermal Control System (PVTCS), which provides ammonia cooling to the power generation equipment of the station’s solar arrays.